 If you filed a workers' compensation claim for a workplace injury or for an occupational disease and your claim was denied, here are some possible reasons why:

-No. You are never required to hire a lawyer to represent your interests in a workers’ compensation claim, but just remember that your insurer and the ADOL will have legal representation, so you should too.
+No. You are never required to hire a lawyer to represent your interests in a workers’ compensation claim.
+Remember that your insurer and the ADOL will have legal representation, so you should too.
 Whether you need to file a third-party personal injury claim, or resolve a dispute, we will be your advocate.

 At Mezrano Law Firm, we accept workers’ compensation cases on contingency.
-This means that you will enjoy the benefits of being represented by an experienced Mobile workers’ compensation attorney, but you will not have to pay attorney fees until we have recovered compensation for you.
-We get paid as a percentage of the settlement amount, or the back pay you receive when your dispute is resolved.
+This means you will enjoy the benefits of being represented by an experienced Mobile workers’ compensation attorney.
+Still, you will not have to pay attorney fees until we have recovered your compensation.
+We get paid as a percentage of the settlement amount or the back pay you receive when your dispute is resolved.

-You will learn all the details about how a contingency fee agreement works along with all the details about how we will be working together during your free initial consultation.
+You will learn all the details about how a contingency fee agreement works and how we will work together during your free initial consultation.

-If you have been hurt at work, if you have been diagnosed with an occupational disease, or if you need to resolve a dispute about your benefits, a knowledgeable Mobile workers’ compensation lawyer from Mezrano Law Firm is ready to meet with you today.
+If you have been hurt at work, been diagnosed with an occupational disease, or need to resolve a dispute about your benefits, a knowledgeable Mobile workers’ compensation lawyer from Mezrano Law Firm is ready to meet with you today.